Author: Benjamin S. Yost

+The irrevocability of execution is, however, philosophically controversial.
 Davis argues that authorities can compensate a wrongly executed person by advancing her interests or values (1984).
 For example, the state could send her son to college or donate five million dollars to her favorite charity.
 Davis concludes that compensation of this sort counts as revoking the wrongful execution.

 For Further Reading

 Hoag, Robert.
 “Capital Punishment.”
 Internet Encyclopedia of Philosophy.